HoboJoe2/3DVisCompanion/README.md

 ## Install Instructions

-1. Install python 3.11.x on your computer.
+1. Install python 3.11.x on your computer, and make sure python.exe is added to PATH.
 The app has only been tested on 3.11.9, because the bpy module might break on later versions.
 Python 3.11 can be downloaded from https://www.python.org/downloads/.
 2. Unzip the 3DVisCompanion.zip file.
 3. Open a command prompt or powershell window in the `src` folder of the unzipped folder.
 4. Make sure python 3.11.x is the active python version by running the `python --version` command.